nercms-mmap/RankAggregation-Lib/README.md

 # Ranking Aggregation(RA) methods
-20 unsupervised RA methods, 6 supervised RA methods and 1 semi-supervised RA methods were tested on our preprocessed datasets where the datasets cover the areas of person re-identification, recommendation system, bioinformatics and social choices.
-These methods including classic RA methods and state-of-the-art RA methods, if there is a need to test other datasets, please follow the comments in the code for dataset preprocessing and code modification.
+20 unsupervised RA methods, 6 supervised RA methods and 1 semi-supervised RA methods were tested on our preprocessed datasets.
+These datasets cover the areas of person re-identification(re-ID), recommendation system, bioinformatics and social choices.
+The tested methods include both classical and state-of-the-art RA methods.
+If there is a need to test other datasets, please follow the instructions in the code comments for dataset preprocessing and necessary code modifications.

 # Directory structure
 ```